 - Research universities (14) offering research-based Bachelors, Masters and PhDs.

 - Universities of Applied Science (39) offering more vocational courses in the arts and sciences.
 These courses also offer more opportunities for internships and work experience placements.

-Thirteen Dutch Higher Education Institutions appear in the Times Higher Education World Rankings 2020 - led by The University of Amsterdam (59th), Delft university of Technology (63rd) and Wageningen University & Research (64th).
+Thirteen Dutch Higher Education Institutions appear in the Times Higher Education World Rankings 2022 - led by Wageningen University & Research (53rd), The University of Amsterdam (65th) and Utrecht University (69th).
 Most courses start in September and undergraduate degrees typically take 3 years full time and are available in a wide range of subjects.
 Masters degrees can be Academic (1 year), Research or Teacher Training (2 years).

 Choosing a course

 To search for English-taught undergraduate and postgraduate courses go to Find your study programme (studyinholland.nl) or to the database of Bachelors and Masters courses taught in English (studyinHolland.co.uk).

 Entry to courses in the Netherlands is decided by each institution so do check the specific entry requirements for any course that interests you in the course details on the university website.
 Typically you will need an appropriate school leaving certificate for entry to a Bachelor's degree.
 For British students this will be 3 A levels for entry to research universities and 2 A levels for entry to universities of applied sciences.
 For entry to Masters courses a Bachelor’s degree is usually required plus proof of language proficiency.
 If English isn’t your first language and you are applying for courses taught in English, you can prove your proficiency by taking an internationally approved English test such as IELTS or TOEFL.